 But consider this…

 Disney Rewards Dollars will expire 5 years from the date they are posted to your account.
 This means that if you’re trying to save them up for a few years for an all-out trip, you have the time.
-However, cards like the Capital One® Venture® Rewards Credit Card let you earn unlimited 2x miles per dollar spent.
-Furthermore, you earn 50,000 miles with the signup bonus (spend $3,000 within first 3 months).
+However, cards like the Capital One Venture Rewards Credit Card let you earn unlimited 2x miles per dollar spent.
+Furthermore, you earn 60,000 miles with the signup bonus (spend $3,000 within first 3 months from account opening).
 Plus, the miles don’t expire.

 If you recall our cost breakdown from before, travel tends to be the consistent high-cost factor in the Disney experience.
 Second, of course, to the price of admission and – depending on the lodging – hotel costs.
 While you can take your time earning Rewards Dollars with the Disney Rewards® Visa® Card, just remember that booking travel with these cards is still paid upfront.
 You can redeem your Rewards Dollars for a travel statement credit.